ibm-cloud-docs/cis/manage-scc.md

 ## Monitoring security and compliance posture with {{site.data.keyword.cis_short_notm}}
 {: #monitor-cis}

 As a security or compliance focal, you can use the {{site.data.keyword.cis_short_notm}} [goals](x2117978){: term} to help ensure that your organization is adhering to the external and internal standards for your industry.
-By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](x2034950){: term}, you can identity potential issues as they arise.
+By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a [profile](x2034950){: term}, you can identify potential issues as they arise.

 All of the goals for {{site.data.keyword.cis_short_notm}} are added to the {{site.data.keyword.cloud_notm}} Best Practices Controls 1.0 profile but can also be mapped to other profiles.
 {: note}